YlsonDdb/Rabbit_Clutch/README.md

 # Rabbit_Clutcher
 Welcome to an easily assembled parallel gripper.
-It features a DM-4310-2EC 12V brushless planetary gear motor and a linear rail with two sliders to perform the opening and closing actions.
+It features a DM-4310-2EC 12V brushless planetary gear motor and a linear rail with two sliders for opening and closing.

 Each component has been designed to be 3D-printable with minimal support required, ensuring a smooth surface finish and reducing the need for post-print treatment.
 The gripper's head is swappable, offering greater flexibility for adapting to different use cases.